pg3328/portfolio/README.md

 ## Additional Information

-Feel free to download and use the above content of this project.
+Feel free to download and use the above content for your project.